Tax Substance in Hong Kong

 It is sometimes argued that a company incorporated under HK Law (“HK Co”) will (a) automatically be regarded as a Hong Kong tax resident for tax purpose; and (b) only be subject to profits tax in Hong Kong but not in other tax jurisdictions.
 However, one has to be well aware that if HK Co lacks (has insufficient) ‘tax substance’ or ‘economic substance’ in Hong Kong, HK Co might be considered as having taking up its tax residency in the jurisdiction that has ‘more’ tax substance.

-What is tax substance?
+What is Tax Substance?

 There is no definition of tax substance under Hong Kong tax laws.
 In determining whether HK Co maintains tax substance in Hong Kong, tax authorities generally look at every relevant fact and circumstance of HK Co.
 The relevant factors include but are not limited to the following:

-(i) whether the business is managed and controlled in Hong Kong
+- Whether the business is managed and controlled in Hong Kong

-(ii) whether the business is carried out in Hong Kong and if yes, what is the nature of business?
+- Whether the business is carried out in Hong Kong and if yes, what is the nature of business?

-(iii) whether the directors and other senior management personnel reside in Hong Kong and their respective roles and responsibilities?
+- Whether the directors and other senior management personnel reside in Hong Kong and their respective roles and responsibilities?

-(iv) whether directors’ meetings are held in Hong Kong?
+- Whether directors’ meetings are held in Hong Kong?

-(v) whether physical office(s)/warehouse(s)/other forms of establishments is maintained in Hong Kong?
+- Whether physical office(s)/warehouse(s)/other forms of establishments is maintained in Hong Kong?

-(vi) whether any staff is employed in Hong Kong?
+- Whether any staff is employed in Hong Kong?

-(vii) whether and how many Hong Kong bank accounts are maintained?
+- Whether and how many Hong Kong bank accounts are maintained?

-(viii) whether fixed assets(s) and cash are kept in Hong Kong?
+- Whether fixed assets(s) and cash are kept in Hong Kong?

 The more of the above activities take place in Hong Kong by the HK Co, the stronger a claim for having sufficient tax substance by the HK Co in Hong Kong can be ascertained.

-Adverse effects of insufficient substance in Hong Kong
+Adverse Effects of Insufficient Substance in Hong Kong

 As mentioned above, inadequate tax substance maintained by HK companies in Hong Kong will potentially result into two major unfavourable consequences:

-(i) Exposure to corporate income tax in foreign jurisdictions
+Exposure to corporate income tax in foreign jurisdictions

 The place of management and control of a company is usually one of the critical factors in determining tax residency.
 Therefore, HK Co, although incorporated in Hong Kong, but managed and controlled from out a foreign tax jurisdiction, is likely to be regarded as a tax resident in that foreign tax jurisdiction whereby it then will also be exposed to foreign corporate income tax.